petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-elasticsearch-common-issues.md

 ## Configuration File Names

-When you have problems connecting Liferay to Elasticsearch (perhaps seeing `NoNodeAvailableException` messages in the Liferay log), one of the first steps to take is confirming that the configuration files are named properly.
-Unrecognizable configuration files aren't processed and resulting errors can vary.
+When you have problems connecting Liferay to Elasticsearch (perhaps seeing `NoNodeAvailableException` messages in the Liferay log), one of the first steps to take is confirming properly named configuration files.
+Unrecognizable configuration files aren't processed, and resulting errors can vary.

 ## Disable Elasticsearch Deprecation Logging